Best shops in Astoria, from vintage troves to design emporiums

 - 3-17 26th Ave, (at 4th St)

 The 15-year-old Furniture Market is a two-floored wonderland of a shop that comes off as a cross between Citizen Kane’s warehouse of treasures and your grandmother’s attic.
 Expect to uncover gilded mirrors, claw-foot tables, cuckoo clocks, eccentric lamps, bohemian objets d’art (like Mickey Mouse phones), and furniture that can be as old as 19th-century Victorian or as new as last year’s Ikea.
-You won’t find any Swedish meatballs here, but manager Pedro Gonzalez lives to haggle,
+You won’t find any Swedish meatballs here, but manager Pedro Gonzalez lives

 - 22–08 Astoria Blvd, (between 21st and 23rd Sts)